getodk/docs/odkx-src/survey-sample-app-install.rst

 To access the sample application and its six sample forms:

-  1. Launch ODK Survey.
+  1. Launch ODK-X Survey.
 Press the :guilabel:`Settings` button that resembles a gear.
-This will launch the ODK Services tool to the settings page.
+This will launch the ODK-X Services tool to the settings page.

     .. image:: /img/survey-sample-app/survey-settings-button.*
       :alt: Survey Setting Button